-The 2016 peer group includes the following companies: AngioDynamics, Inc., Avinger, Inc., Cardiovascular Systems Inc., Cryolife Inc., Endologix, Inc., Spectranetics Corp., Lombard Medical Systems Inc., Penumbra, Inc., and Vascular Solutions, Inc.
+The 2017 peer group includes the following companies: AngioDynamics, Inc., Avinger, Inc., Cardiovascular Systems Inc., Cryolife Inc., Endologix, Inc., Penumbra, Inc., and Vascular Solutions, Inc.

-The 2017 peer group includes the following companies: AngioDynamics, Inc., Avinger, Inc., Cardiovascular Systems Inc., Cryolife Inc., Endologix, Inc., Penumbra, Inc., and Vascular Solutions, Inc. This new peer group differs from our old peer group.
-Specifically, we removed Spectranetics Corp. as they were acquired by another company during 2017, and we removed Lombard Medical Systems, Inc. as their market value declined significantly.
+The 2018 peer group includes the following companies: AngioDynamics, Inc., Cardiovascular Systems Inc., Cryolife Inc., Endologix, Inc., Merit Medical Systems, Inc., and Penumbra, Inc. This new peer group differs from our old peer group.
+Specifically, we removed Avinger, Inc. as the company has been experiencing adverse operating results, we removed Vascular Solutions, Inc. because it was acquired by another company and we added Merit Medical Systems, Inc., as the company competes primarily in the open vascular and interventional radiology segments.